Private Lessons (1981 film): Plot

-When Nicole has second thoughts, Lester threatens to expose her as a child molester.
-Nicole has truly fallen in love with Philly, and she reveals the truth to him.
-Philly convinces his tennis coach (Ed Begley Jr.) to pose as a police detective and intimidate Lester with questions about Nicole's disappearance.
+When Nicole has second thoughts about their scheme, Lester threatens to expose her as a child molester.
+Having developed genuine feelings for Philly, she reveals the truth to him and they convince his tennis coach to pose as a police detective to intimidate Lester.
 Lester panics but is caught with the money before he can flee the country.
-Nicole and Philly return the money to the safe, but they decide not to expose Lester's treachery.
-In turn, he reluctantly decides not to expose Nicole's illegal alien status nor her acts of child molestation, knowing that Philly could easily expose his attempted embezzlement scheme to his father and the police, and as a result, he keeps his job.
+Nicole and Philly return the money to the safe, but decide not to expose Lester's treachery.
+In turn, he reluctantly agrees not to expose Nicole's illegal alien status nor her acts of child molestation.